Topics in this article include:

 loss of interest in life, loss of drive, lack of fortitude, low aspiration

-spaciness, loss of focus, inability to concentrate, ungroundedness, difficulty comprehending what is read,
+spaciness, loss of focus, inability to concentrate, ungroundedness, difficulty comprehending what is read

 loss of memory

-swollen, drippy, stuffy, congested sinuses and a general over-abundance of mucus in the body
+swollen, drippy, stuffy, congested sinuses, and a general over-abundance of mucus in the body

 feelings of a lump of mucus the back of the throat that will not swallow

-difficulty digesting fats, oils and fatty foods
+difficulty digesting fats, oils, and fatty foods

 lung and sinus congestion, waking up in the mornings severely congested

-tendency to lung and bronchial congestion/infections
+tendency toward lung and bronchial congestion/infections

 abdominal distention after eating